-If you remember in the previous lectures, we have discussed dead center configuration there I wrote singular configurations as well.
-So, the reason is this that at these configurations the Jacobean or it is inverse can vanish for a let us consider this situation where the Jacobean.
-So, this is Jacobean and this is the Jacobean inverse.
-So, when can Jacobean vanish whenever sin theta 2 minus theta 3 is equal to 0 this can happen in 2 ways theta 2 equal to theta 3 and theta 2 equal to theta 3 plus pi.
+If you remember, in the previous lectures we have discussed dead center configurations, there I wrote singular configurations as well.
+So, the reason is this that at these configurations the Jacobian or it is inverse can vanish.
+So, for let us consider this situation, where the Jacobian, so this is the Jacobian and this is the Jacobian inverse.
+So, when can Jacobian vanish whenever sin theta 2 minus theta 3 is equal to 0, this can happen in 2 ways theta 2 equal to theta 3 and theta 2 equal to theta 3 plus pi.
+So, in both these cases Jacobian will vanish.

-So, in both these cases Jacobean will vanish.
-Now what are these configurations?
-They are very special configurations for examples as you can easily see.
-Theta 2 equal to theta 3 let me try to draw it out.
-This is the configuration where theta 2 equals theta 3 this is theta 2 and this is theta 3 as you can see theta 2 equal to theta 3.
-And this we have discussed is a dead center configuration.
+Now, what are these configurations, these very special configurations as you can really see, theta 2 equal to theta 3 let me try to draw it out.
+This is the configuration, where theta 2 equals theta 3, this is theta 2 and this is theta 3, as you can see theta 2 equal to theta 3 and this we have discussed is a dead center configuration.
 So, this is for this case, let us look at the other case theta 2 is theta 3 plus pi.
-So, this is the folded configuration this also dead center configuration and what is happening when sin theta 2 minus theta 3 equals to 0?
+So, this is the folded configuration, this is also dead center configuration and what is happening when sin theta 2 minus theta 3 goes to 0.

-So, let me mark this out.
-So, this is theta 2 and this is theta 3.
-So, theta 2 is theta 3 plus pi both are dead center configuration and what is happening at this dead center configuration the Jacobean is going to 0 J equal to 0 and what does it mean if I look at this relation?
-It means that whatever be theta 2 dot it does not matter whatever be theta dot theta 4 dot is 0.
-So, if J goes to 0 theta 4 goes to 0 whatever be the value of theta 2 dot and indeed these are the configurations where the output link which is 1 4, the fourth link goes to 0 velocity.
+So, let me mark this out, so this is theta 2 and this is theta 3, so theta 2 is theta 3 plus pi, both are dead center configurations and what is happening at these dead center configurations the Jacobian is going to 0, j equal to 0 and what does it mean if I look at this relation, it means that whatever be theta 2 dot, it does not matter whatever be theta 2 dot, theta 4 dot is 0.
+So, if J goes to 0 theta 4 dot goes to 0, whatever be the value of theta

+2 dot and indeed these are the configurations, where the output link which is 1 4, the 4th link goes to 0 velocity.